Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 What Is Self-Authoring?

-Self-authoring is a series of structured writing programs to help people explore their past experiences, present personality, and future goals.
-It’s an evidence-based process that turns vague, introspective questions into useful personal insights.
+Self-authoring is a series of structured writing programs designed to help people make sense of their past, understand who they are right now, and build a clear vision for the future.
+It’s an evidence-based process that turns vague introspective questions into real personal insight.

-The approach is based on solid research on the benefits of expressive writing.
-The Cambridge Core study and National Institutes of Health report show that writing about emotional experiences and trauma positively influences health, including mental and physical health outcomes.
+The approach draws on solid research into expressive writing.
+A Cambridge Core study and a National Institutes of Health report both show that writing about emotional experiences and trauma has measurable mental and physical health benefits.

-When people turn their experiences into coherent stories, they often experience reduced stress and anxiety, better academic and professional performance, and greater clarity about goals and values, among other things.
+When people turn their experiences into coherent stories, they tend to see reduced stress and anxiety, better academic and professional performance, and greater clarity around goals and values.

 Dr. Jordan Peterson’s Self-Authoring Suite